walmartlabs/lacinia/docs/resolve/decorator.rst

 Other potential uses include client authentication and authorization, logging, metrics collection, or other cross-cutting concerns.

+Only explicit resolver functions are decorated; default decorator functions are used as is, not decorated.

 The decorator function is provided as the ``:decorator`` key of the ``com.walmart.lacinia.schema/compile` options map.

 The function is passed the object name, field name, and resolver provided in the schema.